CyrusNajmabadi/lang-design/CollectionLiterals.md

 IEnumerable<int> x = [0, 1, 3];
 ```

+# Unsupported Scenarios

+While collection literals can be used for many scenarios, there are a few that they are not capable of replacing.
+This includes:

+1. Multi-dimensional arrays (e.g. `new int[5, 10] { ... }`).
+There is no facility to include the dimensions, and all literals are either linear or map structures only.

+2. Collections which pass special values to their constructors.
+For example `new Dictionary<string, object>(CaseInsensitiveComparer.Instance)`.
+There is no facility to access the constructor being used in either target or natural-typing scenarios.

+3. Nested-collection-initializers (e.g. `new Widget { Children = { w1, w2, w3 } }`).
+This form needs to stay as it has very different semantics from `Children = [w1, w2, w3]`.
+The former calls `.Add` repeatedly on `.Children` while the latter would assign the collection over `.Children`.
+We could consider allowing the latter form if `.Children` is readonly... but that seems like it could be extremely confusing.

 # Syntax Ambiguities

 1. There is two "true" syntactic ambiguity where there are multiple legal syntactic interpretations of code that uses a `collection_literal_expression`.